Oracle Power (LON:ORCP) Trading Up 23.1% – Here’s Why

-Oracle Power (LON:ORCP – Get Free Report) last issued its earnings results on Monday, June 23rd.
-The company reported GBX (0.01) earnings per share (EPS) for the quarter.
+Oracle Power (LON:ORCP – Get Free Report) last released its earnings results on Monday, June 23rd.
+The company reported GBX (0.01) EPS for the quarter.

 Oracle is an international project developer in the natural resources and energy sectors.
 Led by a team with extensive experience in major project development and robust relationships with industry giants, Oracle is building a portfolio of projects selected for their prospects in sectors with high global demand and aligned with worldwide economic and environmental trends.